ChopChop: a Programmable Framework for Semantically Constraining the Output of Language Models: Evaluation

 \paragraph{TypeScript}

-Enforcing type safety also prevents variable name hallucinations, which reduces many errors.
-A more interesting case type-constrained decoding prevents is mutation of variables declared \mintinline{typescript}{const}.
+Enforcing type safety prevents variable-name and function-name hallucinations, eliminating many errors that appear in the GCD and unconstrained modes.
+We observe that at high temperatures the unconstrained mode also struggles to correctly balance parentheses, and GCD often calls undefined functions when it wants to use forbidden language features (e.g., \code{newArray(...)} is used instead of \code{new Array} to try to construct an array).
+A more interesting (but rare) case type-constrained decoding prevents is mutation of variables declared \lstinline{const}.
 Consider the code in \Cref{fig:typescript_immutable_variable}, produced with GCD.
-The variable \mintinline{typescript}{divisors} is declared constant on line 2, but it is mutated on line 9.
+The variable \lstinline{divisors} is declared constant on line 2, but it is mutated on line 9.
 In this case, the LM's mistake on line 2 does not cause an observable error until later in the program.
-The type system implemented in our semantic pruner will prevent the assignment to \mintinline{typescript}{divisors}, but it will still allow line 2.
+The type system implemented in our semantic pruner will prevent the assignment to \lstinline{divisors}, but it will still allow line 2.

 When irresolvable conflicts between the LM's intention and the formal constraints of the decoder like \Cref{fig:typescript_immutable_variable} occur, the LM is typically unable to recover because it has already ``committed'' to a solution.
-In the best case, this results in continuations consisting of legal but useless code, such as whitespace or comments.
-In the absolute worst case, the LM will sometimes generates deeply nested arithmetic expressions that explode the size of our program space and slow our solver to the point of timing out.
+In the best case, this mistake results in continuations consisting of legal but useless code, such as whitespace or comments.
+In the absolute worst case, the LM will sometimes generate deeply nested arithmetic expressions that explode the size of our program space and slow our solver to the point of timing out.
 In general, constrained decoding is known to skew the LM token distribution and how to mitigate this problem is an active area of research~\cite{gad}.
 Such adjustments are orthogonal to our purposes, so we do not consider them.